baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ![alt text](../master/zippedData/creative_type_rating_profit_relplot.png?raw=true)

 ![alt text](../master/zippedData/production_method_rating_profit_relplot.png?raw=true)

-## PART III.B: **Data Visualization, Actionable Insights, Conclusion & Future Works**

-### **1. Introduction**

-1.1  Business Statement

-### **2. Data Visualization**

-### **Methodology:**

-            1. Using seaborn package and matplotlib to visualize data
-            2. Get the general trend/ distribution of all movies using distribution plot and/or bar plot.
-            3. Get distribution of Top 100 movies to see what is done differently to reach higher success using distribution plot and/or bar plot and/or scatter plot and/or line plot.
-            4. Do analysis on the mean average using box plot.
-            5. Do analysis on each category using swarm plot.
-            6. Compare all movies all at once using rel plot.

 **Question 4:** When is the best time of year to release a movie, in term of month and day of the week?